MicrosoftDocs/azure-docs/articles/communication-services/quickstarts/chat/includes/chat-csharp.md

 - `Text`: Regular chat message sent by a thread member.

+- `Html`:  A formatted text message.
+Note that Communication Services users currently can't send RichText messages.
+This message type is supported by messages sent from Teams users to Communication Services users in Teams Interop scenarios.

-- `ThreadActivity/TopicUpdate`: System message that indicates the topic has been updated.
+- `TopicUpdated`: System message that indicates the topic has been updated.

-- `ThreadActivity/AddMember`: System message that indicates one or more members have been added to the chat thread.
+- `AddMember`: System message that indicates one or more members have been added to the chat thread.

-- `ThreadActivity/DeleteMember`: System message that indicates a member has been removed from the chat thread.
+- `DeleteMember`: System message that indicates a member has been removed from the chat thread.

 For more details, see [Message Types](../../../concepts/chat/concepts.md#message-types).